 SD card is widely used in your digital camera, notebook, and even some cell phones.
 If you are working with a laptop, you likely won't have an included DVD-ROM drive.
 If you want to install or format your Windows, you run into some problems.
-Thus, a bootable SD card or a bootable USB becomes important for you.
+Thus, a bootable SD card or a bootable USB becomes important for you to boot Windows form SD card.

 A bootable SD card is a special device that contains a bootable operating system.
 It allows you to boot your computer that has boot problems or suffer from system crashes.
 But why do you want to format a bootable SD card?
 The main reason is compatibility.
 As you know, different devices support various file systems.
 To fit a certain device, you have to format your bootable SD card to NTFS, FAT32, or exFAT file system.